 Having multiple prayers/curses active will drain your points at a much faster rate.

-Some items of armour have prayer bonuses which can reduce your prayer point drain by reducing the amount of prayer points a curse or prayer costs per second.
+Some equipment has prayer bonuses which can slow your prayer point drain by reducing the amount of prayer points a curse or prayer costs per second.
 This is calculated as (drain rate / 100) * (100 - prayer bonus).